-At the age of 17 I had left home, my future was uncertain and my mental health was dire.
-After being enlisted as a vulnerable child by social services I moved in for the half term to my ex’s house in Warrington while independent accommodation was negotiated for me so I could continue my education on the other side of the country in Oxford.
+At the age of 17 I had left home; my future was uncertain and my mental health was dire.
+After being enlisted as a vulnerable child by social services I moved in for the half term to my ex’s house while independent accommodation was negotiated for me so I could continue my education on the other side of the country.
 My GP referred me to CAMHS with urgency due to my vulnerable status who further referred me.
-After a series of questions I was told I exhibited signs of moderate-severe depression and moderate anxiety.
+After a series of questions, I was told I exhibited signs of moderate-severe depression and moderate anxiety.

 I was told a two week wait would ensue. six months of patiently waiting and severely struggling later and I was phoned by CAMHS to be told they didn’t have me on record.

 At that point I was too close to 18 to actually enrol, and thus had to move onto adult MH support where I was told waiting lists were vast and growing.
 After finding the process too difficult and inefficient to get the support I felt I needed, I forked out £45 of my own money from my part time job every week to afford support.

 It was not only expensive but I felt deflated.
 It was like I had to fight an entire, faceless system intent on giving me the bare minimum support to get me by but not help me so it could consider itself ‘cost efficient’.
 When you’re struggling and need the system the most, the last thing you need is to have to convince a system of what support you need when you feel you can barely look after yourself properly, let alone advocate for yourself.
 I was fortunate to have supportive people around me willing to help me advocate but I only received support eight months after the first GP appointment asking for urgent help.
 If that’s urgent then my stomach retches at what non-urgent support looks like.